Reading time: 8 mins.

 End your letter with some variation of the following, saying it in the way that only you can:

-Remember, schools want to know that they’re accepting the students who will succeed and who will attend if offered the opportunity to attend.
+Remember, schools want to know they’re accepting the students who will succeed and who will attend if offered the opportunity to attend.

-Now, do one last proofread of your letter (we don’t want typos), and you’re ready to send it off.
+Now, do one last proofread of your letter (we don’t want typos), and you’re almost ready to send it off.